Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 I also like to include other contributions that might add to the bottom line like a new marketing strategy idea, the energy they bring into the office/workplace.”

 In sum, measuring your productivity is essential to improving your overall marketing performance.
-However, the metrics you chose and the percentage of input vs. output metrics will vary based on your team’s goals.
+However, the metrics you choose to track in your marketing dashboard and the percentage of input vs. output metrics will vary based on your team’s goals.